-- Your property is not subject to any contraventions, work orders or outstanding municipal requirements
+- The property is not subject to any contraventions, work orders or outstanding municipal requirements

 - No outstanding municipal fines, tax payments, or fees

-- Downspouts have been disconnected from the City sewer system
+- Downspouts have been disconnected from the City’s sewer system

-- As the Property Owner, provide the necessary documentation required in the application forms, and comply with program requirements
+- The property owner provides the necessary documentation required in the application forms, and complies with program requirements

-- You agree to sign a release form in favour of the City
+- The property owner signs a release form in favour of the City

 What Rebates Are Available?